This section will cover how you'll do that with your troop.

 Need a few talking points to get the conversation started?
 Try...

-Girl Scouts does not recommend holding troop meetings in private homes.
-If you are considering meeting in a private home, you must first receive approval from the GSSEM Member Support team.
-In addition to the above, remember to ensure these standards:
+If you are considering meeting in a private home, remember to ensure these standards:

 Stuck and need additional support?
-Contact your First-Year Troop Support Specialist for help with a troop meeting place.
+Contact your first-year troop support specialist for help with a troop meeting place.

-If your group or troop can’t meet in person or hold a traditional meeting, there are many ways to bring the power of Girl Scouting home.
+If your group or troop can't meet in person or hold a traditional meeting, there are many ways to bring the power of Girl Scouting home!
 Meeting virtually can be a fun and engaging option for your troop.

 Before setting up a virtual meeting, you'll want to:

-Ahead of the meeting, send out a few simple, step-by-step instructions for how to access the platform and join the meeting.
+Ahead of the meeting, send out a few simple step-by-step instructions for how to access the platform and join the meeting.
 And don't worry if they want to use a web or social platform you're not as familiar with, because you'll learn alongside them!
 For more tips on successful virtual meetings, check out Tips, Tools, and Ideas for Planning a Great Virtual Meeting.

 The troop size "sweet spot" is large enough to provide an interactive and cooperative learning environment and small enough to encourage individual development.
-All Daisy, Brownie, and Junior Troop must be open to a minimum of 12 Girl Scouts.
+All Daisy, Brownie, and Junior troops must be open to a minimum of 12 Girl Scouts.

-Although the ideal troop size is 12 Girl Scouts, we recommend that groups be no fewer and no larger than:
+Though the ideal troop size is 12 Girl Scouts, we recommend that groups be no fewer and no larger than:

+A Girl Scout troop/group must have a minimum of three Girl Scout youth and two approved adult volunteers in the troop leader/co-leader role.
+Be sure to double-check the volunteer-to-youth ratio table below to make sure you have the right number of adults present for group meetings, events, travel, and camping.
 Adults and youth registering in groups of fewer than three Girl Scout youth and two approved adult volunteers who are not related to each other or in a relationship, at least one of whom is female, will be registered as individual Girl Scouts to accurately reflect their status and program experience.
+Individual members are always welcome to participate in Girl Scout activities and events.

-If you're not sure about the number of adults you will need for your activity, the chart below breaks down the minimum number of volunteers needed to supervise a specific number of Girl Scouts.
+From troop meetings to camping weekends and cookie booths, adult volunteers must always be present to ensure Girl Scouts have fun and stay safe, no matter their grade level.
+If you are not sure about the number of adults you will need for your activity, the chart below breaks down the minimum number of volunteers needed to supervise a specific number of Girl Scouts.

 Girl Scout Volunteer-to-Youth Ratios |